Minty-Crisp/minty-crisp/README.md

 # :watermelon: **Minty Crisp** | Justin Ekema :palm_tree:
 ### Web XR A-Frame Developer :evergreen_tree:

-- :tulip: I’m currently working on a new A-Frame WebXR RPG game, 'Polymon XR'.
+- :tulip: I’m currently working on a new A-Frame WebXR game.
 More info coming soon!
 - :recycle: Check out my projects and posts for various A-Frame Tips & Tricks.
 - :gem: If you or your company are in need of an A-Frame Developer, Debugger or Tutor then I am available to help.
 Contact me today!